-These companies are, in turn, creating millions of jobs for engineers all across India.
+These companies are, in turn, creating millions of jobs for engineers across India.
 So what’s the secret?

 What makes Bangalore the ideal destination for offshore development?

-How It All Began
+How It Began

 Thanks to a committed education system, over a million people in the city are software developers.
 Premium engineering colleges offering graduate courses in software development are springing up like mushrooms, further growing the already-abundant talent pool.